ttetrafon/practice/unreal engine/actors.md

 ## Types of Actors

-### Actor
+- Actor
   - The generic actor from which all other actors inherit their properties.

-### Pawn
+- Pawn
   - A pawn is an entity assigned to a player.
 - Pawns react to input events, and are always possessed by a player controller.

-### Character
+- Character:
   - A specific type of pawn.
   - Has extra functionality required to be used by a player already setup.

-#### Character Creation

-1. _Add Blueprint -> Blueprint Class -> Character_.
-   1. In the Viewport:
-      1. Add an appropriate mesh under **Mesh**.
-      2. If the camera will be following the player, also add a **Spring Arm** and a **Camera** underneath that.
-         1. Set "use pawn control rotation" in the camera details.
-2. In the current **Game Mode**, assign the new character blueprint as the _default pawn class_.

 ## Actor Properties